jonahwinninghoff/Deaf-Latinx-Repository/README.md

 ## Why the 2020 PUMS Dataset Excludes <a id = 'files'></a>

 The 2020 PUMS dataset of 1-year estimates is largely unusable due to the nonresponse bias.
-The Census Bureau staff found high nonresponse from *people with lower income*, and *lower educational attainment*, and *who were less likely to own their home*.
+The [Census Bureau](https://www.census.gov/newsroom/press-releases/2021/changes-2020-acs-1-year.html) staff found high nonresponse from *people with lower income*, and *lower educational attainment*, and *who were less likely to own their home*.
 The implication is that this dataset may stymie the quality of assessments, misrepresenting the deaf postsecondary outcomes.

+## Reference

+U.S. Census Bureau.
+(2021). *Census Bureau Announces Changes for 20202 American Community Survey 1-Year Estimates.* https://www.census.gov/newsroom/press-releases/2021/changes-2020-acs-1-year.html